EU mini-summit seeks unity in Balkans over migrant crisis

 “The challenge now is to slow down the flow of migration and to bring our external borders under control,” Juncker told Bild.
 “We must also make it clear that people who arrive at our borders who are not looking for international protection have no right to enter the EU.”

-In the draft statement, the leaders seek to speed up repatriations of people from South Asia, namely Afghanistan and Pakistan, whose asylum requests are rejected because they are simply seeking a better life and not fleeing war or oppression.

-Germany, which has troops in Afghanistan helping to stabilise the country under a NATO mission, wants the European Commission to negotiate an agreement on returning people to Afghanistan whose asylum applications have been rejected.

-Following years of economic crisis, Europe’s governments are struggling to cope with an influx of people fleeing war and oppression in countries including Syria, where Russia’s intervention has complicated efforts to end nearly five years of civil war.
+Following four years of economic crisis, Europe’s governments are struggling to cope with an influx of people fleeing war and oppression in countries including Syria, Afghanistan and Eritrea.

-The head of the European Investment Bank, Werner Hoyer, warned that more will be needed despite progress in agreeing a relocation plan for migrants already in southern Europe.

-“The immigration emergency will require enormous investments,” he said in an interview published on Sunday in Italian business broadsheet Il Sole 24 Ore.

 Rights group Amnesty International said the 28-country bloc could not afford to end another meeting without an agreed plan.